Merging Oceans - (1,100,000+ Views)

 In early December, in honor of the image crossing 1,000,000 views I created a Merging Oceans Facebook page just for fun.
 Technically the view count crossed 1 million on December 11, 2013, but a problem with Flickr view count froze all views that day and did not continue counting lifetime views until December 12.
 That afternoon it showed the 1 million view crossing.
 People have commented that Flickr changed the view count system a while ago and made views arbitrarily higher than in the past, not necessarily related to the actual views, but this image has seen a pretty constant run of views per day since it first went viral, long before the view count system change.

-A few other sites that currently link to the photo include:
+A few sites that currently link to the photo include:

 Image Filename Coincidence?